 In the area of probate and fiduciary litigation, he has defended wills attacked on grounds of undue influence, lack of testamentary capacity, fraud and forgery.
 He has also successfully probated contested wills, including a simple holographic will that substantially changed the testator’s disposition of his estate.
 Mr. Almquist also has experience in the area of governmental liability in federal court cases and represented a Texas county in a substantial class action, brought by the American Civil Liberties Union that arose from the actions of the sheriff of the county.

 In addition to appearing in both state and federal courts, Mr. Almquist has also successfully argued cases before the Texas Supreme Court, the United States Fifth Court of Appeals, and several other Texas Courts of Appeals.
-He is Board Certified in Civil Trial and Personal Injury Law by the Texas Board of Legal Specialization and has been recognized for his outstanding work by organizations such as Best Lawyers® (2013-2020) and Super Lawyers (2005-2019), a division of Thomson Reuters.
+He is Board Certified in Civil Trial and Personal Injury Law by the Texas Board of Legal Specialization and has been recognized for his outstanding work by organizations such as Best Lawyers® (2013-2023) and Super Lawyers by Thomson Reuters (2005-2022).